ls1intum/Artemis/.github/ISSUE_TEMPLATE/feature-proposal--developer-.md

 ### Subsystem Decomposition
 > Show the involved subsystems and their interfaces.
 Make sure to describe the APIs that you add/change in detail.
 Model the DTOs you intend to (re)use or change!

-### Persistant Data Management
+### Persistent Data Management
 > Describe the Database changes you intend to make.
 > Outline new config options you will add
-> Describe all other data persistancy mechanisms you may use.
+> Describe all other data persistence mechanisms you may use.

 ### Access Control / Security Aspects
 > Describe the access control considerations for your feature

 ### Other Design Decisions
-> Potential candidates to discuss here: Websockets, Test stragegy
+> Potential candidates to discuss here: WebSockets, Test strategy

 ## UI/UX Design
-> Describe the user flow (references to dynamic model).
-> Screenshots of the final UI mockup

 > Describe the user flow (references to dynamic model).
 > Screenshots of the final UI mockup